fdocr/fdocr/_posts/2023-02-10-learning-crystal-with-battlesnake.markdown

 ![Standard leaderboard first run](/assets/standard-second-run.png)

-I also figured why not rank on the Duels leaderboard (1v1 on 11x11 board) and apparently worked even better there (in ranking spot but fewer points so not sure how much better 😅)
+I also realized that same snake could rank on the Duels leaderboard too (1v1 on 11x11 board).
+Apparently `CautiousCarol` performs better there (in ranking position but fewer points so I'm not sure how much better really 😅)

 ![Duels leaderboard run](/assets/duels-leaderboard.png)